kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 main.py:39: note: Revealed type is "builtins.str"
 ```

+An overload needs two or more variants + the actual implementation to be valid.
+Because the implementation is the only
+function allowed to contain code, you must handle the different combinations of arguments at runtime yourself in order
+to create the desired behavior.

 ### Use typing.cast to help the type checker understand a type

 Sometimes the type checkers will be unable to infer a type and may raise a false positive error.
 Using `typing.cast` is a way to